 The party affected by a Force Majeure event shall:

-- Provide prompt written notice to the other party describing the Force Majeure event and its expected duration
+• Prompt written notice is provided to the other party describing the Force Majeure event and its expected duration

-- Use commercially reasonable efforts to mitigate the effects of the Force Majeure event and resume performance as soon as reasonably practicable
+• Efforts are used to mitigate the effects of the Force Majeure event and resume performance as soon as practical

-- Provide regular updates on status and expected resolution timeline
+• Updates on status and expected resolution timeline are provided

 12.2 Extended Force Majeure